genema/Noisy-Spiking-Neuron-Nets/README.md

 ### Tips
 * **Since the inference (by forward) and learning (by backward) implementations are wrapped in the neuron modules, you may use noisy networks in your code by importing our  noisy neurons in `models` folder.**
-* Conf file of our software environment: `requirements.txt`.
+* conf file of our software environment: `requirements.txt`.
 * test scipts: `testing_dataset.py`.
 * In addition to the Gaussian noise implementation in the text (`NILIF.py`), we provide implementations of discrete models (`NILIF_*.py`) with other random processes (with static increments) corresponding to rectangular, arctangent, and sigmoidal surrogate gradients.